TestMyQt/material/course/part-0/introduction.md

 During the first month of the beta course, we will be offering some on site support during afternoons at Kumpula Campus (Gustaf Hällströmin katu 2b) in Helsinki.
 More info on this later!

-Otherwise our main contact channel will be:
+In general, our main contact channel will be:

 * [#qt-mooc @ freenode](irc://#qt-mooc@irc.freenode.net)
 * [Freenode webchat](https://webchat.freenode.net/)